sortega/sortega.github.io/_posts/2013-06-22-terseness.md

 ---
 {% include JB/setup %}

 Martin Odersky claims in his book *Programming in Scala*[^scala] that Scala is terser than Java.
-Practice confirms this claim as comparable listings tend to be half or a third of what you need on Java (but your mileage can vary).
+Practice confirms this claim as comparable listings tend to be a half or a third of what you need on Java (but your mileage may vary).

-Let's look at an example to try to find out what is the cause of such big measure difference.
-The following code is the result of a TDD tutorial by Uncle Bob[^cc] consisting in creating name-inverter function able to discard honorifics (e.g. Mr. or Ms.), retain post-nominals and cover several border cases.
+Let's look at an example to find out what is the cause of such big difference.
+The following code is the result of a TDD tutorial by Uncle Bob[^cc] consisting in creating a name-inverter function able to discard honorifics (e.g.  Mr. or Ms.), retain post-nominals and cover several border cases.
 For example, we should get `Odersky, Martin` from `Martin Odersky`.

 This is the production code followed by the list of test cases: